Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 But inside that circle, you might be able to use Wi-Fi.

-Once you break out of that second circle, to go to the cellular network or the satellite network or whatever it is, you are no longer capable of using Wi-Fi.
+Once you break out of that second circle to go to the cellular network or the satellite network or whatever it is, you are no longer capable of using Wi-Fi.

-There is no circle, and I didn't leave the Wi-Fi.
+There is no circle and I didn't leave the Wi-Fi.

-I'm on I'm receiving a sell signal that's being converted to Wi-Fi by my Verizon LTE hotspot, which I've been doing for a year.
+I'm receiving a sell signal that's being converted to Wi-Fi by my Verizon LTE hotspot, which I've been doing for a year.

-For those of you new to the program, two if by tea.com is the best iced tea in this country.
+All right, folks, you may remember last week I told you that 2IF by Tea, for those of you new to the program, 2IFBYT.com is the best iced tea in this country.

-It's the best flavored iced tea, it's the best, it's just the best.
+It's the best, it's just the best.

 From the regular to the raspberry to the peach to the blueberry, it's just unbeatable.

-And it's all available at twoifyt.com.
+And it's all available at 2IFBT.com.

 Features me.